theochem/horton/doc/tech_dev_checklist.rst

   in a module.
 * **E1101**: no-member. %s %r has no %r member Used when a variable is accessed for an unexistent member.
+* **R0201**: no-self-use.
+Method could be a function Used when a method doesn’t use its bound instance, and so could be written as a function.

 In addition, no doc strings are required for unit tests, i.e. functions starting with ``test_``.